 Gruskos is the consummate professional with a calming voice and a cheerful demeanor and has the utmost patience while providing a trove of information about the College.
 Her valuable insights always produce thoughtful solutions to whatever challenges arise.
-She is a passionate advocate for Brookdale, the students and employees, and the community we serve.
+In addition, she is a passionate advocate for Brookdale, the students and employees, and the community we serve.

 During COVID-19, Gruskos assisted the board by migrating board materials to a cloud-based portal and the government of meetings in a virtual format.
 She was also instrumental in the presidential search and the year of transition to a new administration.

-As a volunteer at the Center for Holocaust, Human Rights & Genocide Education (Chhange) she helps educate about the Holocaust, genocide and human rights.
-She raises funds to eliminate racism, anti-Semitism and all forms of prejudice.
+As a volunteer at the Center for Holocaust, Human Rights & Genocide Education (Chhange), she helps educate about the Holocaust, genocide, and human rights.
+In addition, she raises funds to eliminate racism, anti-Semitism, and all forms of prejudice.

 Serving her professional community, she has served as co-conference coordinator of the American Association of Women in Community Colleges LEADERS Institute and Northeast Regional Member-At-Large on the Professional Board Staff Network of Association of Community College Trustees (ACCT).
-She regularly attends professional development conferences through the Middle States Commission on Higher Education, ACCT, and Association of Governing Boards of Universities & Colleges (AGB).
+In addition, she regularly attends professional development conferences through the Middle States Commission on Higher Education, ACCT, and Association of Governing Boards of Universities & Colleges (AGB).

 Serving the College, she has been a member of the 2018 Middle States Self Study Steering Committee, Diversity and Student Development committees of Governance and Leadership Brookdale.

-This recognition was a real surprise to Gruskos, and she said, “Thank you very much, Dr. Stout, and to all members of the Board and my colleagues that I work with, I really appreciate this proclamation and look forward to working with each and every one of you in the future and many years to come.”
+This recognition was a real surprise to Gruskos.
+She said, “Thank you very much, Dr. Stout, and to all members of the Board and my colleagues that I work with, I really appreciate this proclamation and look forward to working with each one of you in the future and many years to come.”